-The research project aims to develop a battery of effective driving measurement tools to gain a better understanding of the factors associated with vehicle-related injuries and fatalities within Australian fleet settings e.g., speeding, fatigue, time-pressure.
+This research project developed a battery of effective driving measurement tools to gain a better understanding of the factors associated with vehicle-related injuries and fatalities within Australian fleet settings e.g., speeding, fatigue, time-pressure.

-The project will have a significant impact on road safety through the development of effective driving risk measurement scales that will inform the implementation of fleet interventions designed to identify and reduce high risk fleet driving behaviours.
+The project had a significant impact on road safety through the development of effective driving risk measurement scales that will inform the implementation of fleet interventions designed to identify and reduce high risk fleet driving behaviours.

-This research is supported by an ARC Linkage grant and QFleet.
+This research was supported by an ARC Linkage grant and QFleet.